 A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additional Information: Non-Assistive Technologies only.
-B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected"). n N/A Additional Information: Non-Assistive Technologies only.
+Pass Additional Information: There is an interactive flow chart at the top of the page that shows you with fill in content how far along you are in the textbook, plus the back and next buttons with arrows.
+This can be controlled by both a direct click and the tab feature.
+B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
+N/A Additional Information: No interactive elements.
 C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: Non-Assistive Technologies only.
+N/A Additional Information: No interactive elements.